Why do some kids and adults need or use metal braces while others use clear aligners? What would be the difference?

 As we saw above, both systems have their strong suits, so both can be very effective in orthodontic treatment when chosen wisely.
 Yet, there is also a major difference in the effort the patient needs to make in having successful treatment.

 Patient cooperation is always an important element in orthodontic treatment.
 Without it, no orthodontist can get a good result regardless of the system they use.

 Traditional braces have the advantage that they’re always on and always working.
 They require a bit more diligence with oral hygiene and also more care in avoiding foods and habits that might break them off.
 They can be a bit more cumbersome with different sports and musical instruments, but for the last 100 years, people have coped reasonably well with braces in general.

 Clear aligners are more convenient as they can be removed for eating, sports, and other activities, and toothbrushing is much simpler.
 However, they are very unforgiving.
 You don’t get days off.
 In certain situations, if you don’t follow directions precisely, your teeth can get worse.
 And there is no “catching up.”
 Once someone has not worn them well and is off track, it is pretty much impossible to go back.
 You have to start over.

 Our Antosz Vincelli Orthodontics superheroes are highly qualified to make the right choice.

-We're looking forward to welcoming you at any of our locations!a month ago
+We're looking forward to welcoming you at any of our locations!7 months ago